 And by the way, the color change can happen months after making these candy heart pendants.
 You can see how some of mine turned brown.

 Let the candies dry for 24 hours before using them in the resin.

 Step 4: Mix resin

-Since we’re using a mold to make the conversation heart jewelry, it’s critical we use an epoxy resin meant for molds.
+Since you’re using a mold to make the conversation heart jewelry, it’s critical you use an epoxy resin meant for molds.
 The Resin Obsession super clear resin is a perfect choice.
 It cures hard and bubble-free in 12 hours or less.
-Plus it doesn’t go soft when you wear it like other resins can.
+Plus, it doesn’t go soft when you wear it like other resins can.